 For example, Violife is made with oil while Kite Hill is not.
 Miyoko's is another brand that offers an oil-free vegan cream cheese.

-How to make vegan cream cheese mashed potatoes - step by step
+How to make mashed potatoes with almond milk and vegan cream cheese

 Start by peeling your potatoes.
 After you've peeled them, cut them into chunks that are all about the same size.